 From there I found an opportunity to combine my education with my passions as I became a teacher at The Patchwork School in Louisville.
 It was here, through witnessing the expression of play and conflict amongst children that I felt inspired to obtain my graduate degree from Naropa University.
 I now hold a MA degree in Clinical Mental Health Counseling, Concentration in Transpersonal Counseling Psychology: Transpersonal Wilderness Therapy.

-As a Registered Psychotherapist at the Louisville Family Center I work with children, adolescents, and their families.
+As an Unlicensed Psychotherapist, working towards licensure at the Louisville Family Center, I work with children, adolescents, and their families.
 Through the use of the outdoor settings I aspire to provide space for individuals to connect to their innate relationship with themselves and the natural world.
 I enjoy guiding these experiences and working with the individual to locate avenues to further express and acknowledge ones self.